 (iii) Presence of Water

 Green patches in ponds or near stagnant water can be seen easily.
 These green patches are living organism called algae.
 Algae are plants.
 Often algae grow near the shallow waterlogged areas such as near tube wells, taps, etc. One may slip over it.
 Algae look green because of the presence of Chlorophyll.
 Algae prepare their own food by the process of photosynthesis.

 Ans: The process of making food in green plants in the presence of sunlight is known as photosynthesis.

-Ques 2: What are the essentials factors for the photosynthesis?
+Ques 2: What are the essentials factors for photosynthesis?

-Ans: Carbon dioxide, water, chlorophyll and sunlight are essentials factors for the photosynthesis to take place.
+Ans: Carbon dioxide, water, chlorophyll and sunlight are essentials factors for photosynthesis to take place.

 Ques 3: What is chlorophyll?

 Ans: Chlorophyll is the green pigment present in green leaves.